Fork me on GitHub

 You can sign, encrypt or both sign and encrypt an email.
 In the latter case the email will first be signed and then encrypted, as per advice of the underlying library.
 All signing/encrypting is performed when the email is being sent.

-You can sign individual emails or sign all emails by configuring S/MIME on the Mailer instead.
+You can sign individual emails or sign all emails by configuring S/MIME defaults on the Mailer or through properties.

 Pkcs12Config myKeyInfo = Pkcs12Config.builder()